tue-bmd/zea/README.md

 - `envelope_data` --> The envelope of the signal is here detected and the center frequency is removed from the signal.
 - `image` --> After log compression of the envelope data, the image is formed.
 - `image_sc` --> The scan converted image is transformed cartesian (`x, y`) format to account for possible curved arrays.
 Possibly interpolation is performed to obtain the preferred pixel resolution.

-### Data paths
-In order to use this repository and point to the correct data paths, you can enter the location of your dataset in the [`common.py`](common.py) file.
-It is possible to add multiple devices / platforms per user by means of if statements.
-The default location is `Z:\Ultrasound-BMd\data` which is the path to the data on the NAS.

 ## Documentation
 In order to document the code properly, please follow [these](docs/example_google_docstrings.py) docstring style guides when adding code to the repository.